haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-basic/index.md

 ## Visualizing the interaction restraints

-The interaction restraints are defined in the `ambig.tbl` file you just uploaded to the web server.
+The interaction restraints are defined in the `ambig_pm.tbl` file you just uploaded to the web server.
 Let's start by visualizing how the interacting residues are distributed on the protein.

 <a class="prompt prompt-pymol">
 File menu -> Open -> select 1ZUG_ensemble.pdb